lukeschlather/ImageWeave/README.markdown

 This is the target "mold" image.
     -d /home/project/colors/
 This is the directory where the program reads images.
 It does not recurse, and though it should simply throw an error if you give it something that isn't an image, behavior is undefined if non-image files exist in this directory.
+    -R
+Search the target directory recursively.
      -t50
 This is the threshold for deciding if a color matches.
 Color is stored in 24 bits to define the color for a pixel, that is, three 8-bit unsigned chars which define the red, green, and blue color channels.
 The value should be from 0-255, otherwise it will overflow.
+Currently this doesn't actually do anything; the program runs a battery everywhere from 0-100 stepping by 10 so you can compare.

 Cell Width and height can be set as follows:
      -x20